sviperll/ozymandias/maven-profiledep-extension/README.md

 $ mvn -P java7 help:active-profiles
 ````

-You will get following error:
+You will get the following error:

 ````
 [ERROR]   The project groupId:artifactId:version (/home/user/code/project) has 1 error